Three Cheers for Craft Beers in Greater Baltimore, MD

 “The industry has just exploded around here.
 It’s unbelievable,” says Randy Marriner, president and CEO of Manor Hill Brewing in Ellicott City as well as the craft beer-focused Victoria Gastro Pub in Columbia.
 “We started making production beer in June 2015, and now we’re in distribution in about 1,000 locations, which is crazy.
 I can’t make enough beer to meet the demand.”

 Marriner is far from alone.
-Union Craft Brewing in Hampden has grown so much since opening in 2011 that it is moving into a larger facility in nearby Medfield this spring.
-The new space will be three times larger than the original 15,000-square-foot facility and will include a 60-barrel brewing system (up from the current 20 barrels), a 7,500-square-foot taproom and private-event space.
+Union Craft Brewing in Hampden has grown so much since opening in 2011 that it moved into a larger facility in nearby Medfield this spring.
+The new space is three times larger than the original 15,000-square-foot facility and includes a 60-barrel brewing system (up from the current 20 barrels), a 7,500-square-foot taproom and private-event space.
 The expansion allows for an initial production capacity of 30,000 barrels, with the ability to increase to 70,000 barrels.
 Company officials say they expect to create more than 100 new jobs over the next 10 years.

 In addition, Union Craft will be the anchor tenant of a new 10½-acre commercial project called Union Collective.
 Eight additional commercial tenants – all local, independent businesses – will occupy 87,000 square feet of space next to the brewery.